Chad-Mowbray/certs/README.md

 Alice said that she and Bob wanted to pass secret messages to each other, but needed a way to start the process without having a shared secret (symmetric key).
 So naturally, she said, why not use an "asymmetric" key?
 An asymmetric approach allows both parties to have their own private key, and a second public key that anyone can see.

-She then implemented her asymmetic key idea by generating two very large numbers that are mathematically related, but (effectively) impossible to guess.
+She then implemented her asymmetric key idea by generating two very large numbers that are mathematically related, but (effectively) impossible to guess.

 Alice keeps one of them to herself <b>(private key)</b>, and posts the other one publicly as her pinned Tweet <b>(public key)</b> so that anyone, including Bob, can see it.